dhruv0kashyap/zeotap_Assignment/README.md

 3. ```bash
    pip install -r requirements.txt
 4. Run the python scripts as needed
-5. Results Key insights and visualizations can be found in the reports/ folder.
+5. Results Key insights and visualizations can be found in the reports folder.